bioinformaticsdotca/Pathways_2019/Module2/gprofiler_new/gprofilerORA.md

 Panther, NetPath, NCI, MSigDB curated gene sets (C2 collection, excluding Reactome and KEGG), MSigDB Hallmark (H collection)81 and HumanCyc59.A GMT file is a text file in which each line represents a gene set for a single pathway.
 Each line includes a pathway ID, a name and the list of associated genes in a tab-separated format.
+This file has been filtered to exlclude gene-sets that contained more than 500 genes as these gene-sets are associated with more general terms.

 Before starting this exercise, download the required files: